openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Decision whether to backup or restore will be primarily based on health of previous boot.
 To achieve that MicroShift will keep history of running ostree commits (featuring MicroShift) and their health.
-MicroShift also needs access to the history information to know when database format migrations are needed.
+MicroShift also needs access to the history information to know when data format migrations are needed.
 To support both decisions, a structured text file outside of the etcd database will be used to persist the history information between various deployments.